 8. Viability negotiations at planning application stage cause uncertainty for both the Council and developers, which may result in significant delay to housing delivery or even non-delivery.
 Without a robust approach to viability assessment, the Amended Allocations & Development Management DPD will be unsound, land could potentially be withheld from the market by land owners and housing delivery targets will not be achieved.
-Before the Amended Allocations & Development Management DPD is submitted the viability assessment should be updated to reflect the higher development costs outlined above.
+Before the Amended Allocations & Development Management should be updated to reflect the higher development costs outlined above.